 From 1973 to 1992, Ethiopia’s official exchange rate remained fixed at Birr 2.07 per U.S. dollar.
 In 1992, the Birr was devalued to 5 birr per U.S dollar, and in May, 1993 a Dutch-type weekly foreign exchange auction was inaugurated.
 Since October 2001, however, the exchange rate of the birr has been determined by the daily inter-bank foreign exchange market, in which the NBE intervened to regulate excess volatility in the movement of the exchange rate.

-The following is a historical USD-ETB exchange rate since 14 December 2002 – 15 December 2017.
+The following is a historical USD-ETB exchange rate since 14 December 2002 – 18 February 2023.
 It’s a highlight of the major changes.
-But for detailed dates, one can see here.

 (Source: National Bank of Ethiopia)